sungkyu417/INFINITE/README.md

 website for infinite.
 A project to practice my skill.
-Hope it can help me more or less in the beginning. it may be naive but contain all my progress.
+Hope it can help me more or less in the beginning. it may be naive but contains all my progress.